mickelindahl/docker_nginx/README.md

 Reverse proxy with nginx server in docker container from (https://github.com/jwilder/nginx-proxy).

-Copy sample.docker-compose.yml to docker-compose.yml.Change paths to volumes in docker-compose accordingly to your environemnt.
+Copy `sample.docker-compose.yml` to `docker-compose.yml`.
+Change paths to volumes in `docker-compose.yml` accordingly to your environemnt.
 Run `docker-compose up` -d in app directory to start service.

 ### SSL certificate from letsencrypt